nlesc-nano/auto-FOX/docs/4_monte_carlo.rst

  molecule                   -                  A list of one or more :class:`.MultiMolecule` instances or .xyz filenames of a reference PES.

  job.logfile                armc.log           The path+filename for the to-be created `PLAMS logfile <https://www.scm.com/doc/plams/components/functions.html#logging>`_.
- job.func                   scm.plams.Cp2kJob  The job type, see Job_.
+ job.job_type               scm.plams.Cp2kJob  The job type, see Job_.
  job.name                   armc               The base name of the various molecular dynamics jobs. job.path                   .
 The base path for storing the various molecular dynamics jobs. job.folder                 MM_MD_workdir      The name of the to-be created directory for storing all molecular dynamics jobs.